fl0werdance/voice_assistant/README.md

 # Python Voice Assistant

+IT'S NOT WORKING NOW AND I DON'T KNOW HOW TO FIX THIS

 So now it can search on Wikipedia, Google and open some apps.
 Cool.

 How the command should look like: